8 Must See Places Around the Big Island

 Cut deep into the valley with nearby cliffs reaching over three thousand feet above, this was the capital and permanent residence of many early Hawaiian rulers.
-For hikers seeking a quiet, secluded respite, a hike down the valley and the scenic lookouts that accompany it shouldn’t be missed.
+For visitors seeking a serene view, the scenic lookout that sits atop the valley shouldn’t be missed.

 Kau – Visit Punalu’u Black Sand Beach

 Blessed with obsidian-black sand, Punalu’u is a must-stop for beach goers, as the shores here are an incredible sight to behold.
 Made up of basalt, a side effect of near-constant lava flows on the island, the sands are dark and crystal like, keeping a uniform shape that’s perfect to make a dazzling display in the sun.